HiroshiOkamura-OCU/Prognosis_prediction_curves_in_allo-HCT/README.md

 -Event.OS.3year: observed status at 3 years after allo-HCT (censoring 0, death 1)<br/>
   integer; censoring: 0, death: 1</p>

-<p>There are no "uPB (unrelated peripheral blood)" and "HaploBM (haploidentical bone marrow)" as donor source in this code.
+<p>There are no "uPB (unrelated peripheral blood)" and "HaploBM (haploidentical bone marrow)" as donor source in this code, because we have few uPB and HaploBM.
 If you want to include them in this web application, you will have to modify this source code ("Prognosis_prediction_curves_in_alloHCT.R").
 </p>